ArduPilot/MAVProxy/html/_sources/modules/link.txt

 57600.
 Use ``set baudrate xxx`` to change baud rate for any subsequent link add's.

+To add a label to a link, use ``:{"label":"LinkName"}`` after the link details.
+Note the link label must not have any spaces in it.

 .. code:: bash

     link add 127.0.0.1:14550
     link add tcp:127.0.0.1:14550
+    link add tcp:127.0.0.1:14550:{"label":"3GMobile"}
     set baudrate 115200
     link add COM17